mbadwa/DevOps-Projects/vprofile-local-env/project-deploy-details.md

 ### Vagrant Application Stack Provisioning

-Before you start, make sure that you have installed VirtualBox and Vagrant on your local environment by following the instructions [here](https://www.itu.dk/people/ropf/blog/vagrant_install.html).
+Before you start, make sure that you have installed VirtualBox and Vagrant on your local environment by following the Windows instructions [here](https://github.com/neikei/install-vagrant-on-windows?tab=readme-ov-file) and [here](https://developer.hashicorp.com/vagrant/install) for other operating systems.
 If you are new to Vagrant then use this [Vagrant crash course](https://gist.github.com/yeukhon/b35d94f4aa859a5477e4).
-There are installation and setup instructions included.

 ### Services